30 November

 Too old to dance?!

 In this double bill, three remarkable dancers reinvent the rules of what a dancer can be.
 Amancio González in his own solo The Still Dying Swan, and Jone San Martin and Emma Lewis in William Forsythe and Dana Caspersen’s The The, showcase the artistry and presence forged over long and distinguished careers, and their refusal to let convention define them.
-After the performance, join the artists in a post-show talk with Gwyn Emberton.
+After the performance, join the artists in a post-show talk with choreographer Gwyn Emberton.

 The Still Dying Swan